lsrcz/summer-school-2021/README.md

 directory, and verify them with Dafny from the terminal that's running the docker image.

+# STOP HERE!

+If you're preparing for the summer camp, stop here!
+The first set of exercises begins after the first lecture session.

 # Working the exercises

 The `chapter` directories contain: